xlladdins/xll/docs/Excel4MacrosA-D.md

 | TRUE and macro\_ref is omitted   | Pressing ESC or COMMAND+PERIOD interrupts a macro         |
 | TRUE and macro\_ref is specified | Macro\_ref runs when ESC or COMMAND+PERIOD is pressed     |

-Macro\_ref    is a reference to a macro, as a cell reference or a name, that runs when enable is TRUE and ESC or COMMAND+PERIOD is pressed.
+Macro\_ref&nbsp;&nbsp;&nbsp;&nbsp;is a reference to a macro, as a cell reference or a name, that runs when enable is TRUE and ESC or COMMAND+PERIOD is pressed.

 **Remarks**